Check out our helpful guide to First Direct transfers for large amounts, including transfer times, limits and how to set up your first payment.

 If someone in another country wants to send money to you here in the UK, here’s what you’ll need to give them²:

-- Your IBAN - you’ll usually find this on the ‘account details’ section of your online or mobile banking
+- Your IBAN number - you’ll usually find this on the ‘account details’ section of your online or mobile banking

 - The correct Royal Bank of Scotland SWIFT code or BIC - use this handy tool to find or check your SWIFT/BIC code.